n1az/python-img-stego/README.md

-1. To run this code you have to download python latest version in your pc.
+1. To run these code you have to download python latest version in your pc.
-2. then run this following command in your command prompt or terminal:
+2. then run these following command in your command prompt or terminal:

 	1.python -m pip install opencv-python
 	2.python -m pip install numpy